-Quake is my favourite benchmark which provides a blend of CPU/FPU performance as well as speed of L2 cache and memory.
+Quake is my favourite benchmark.
+It captures CPU/FPU performance as well as the speed of L2 cache and RAM.

 Obviously having no FPU, the Nx586 is in serious problems here.
 The results obtained are with using SW FPU emulator which is not really viable.
-Other than that it is clear that Pentium’s FPU is out of reach of any competition.
+Other CPUs fare much better, but it is clear that Pentium’s FPU is out of reach of any competition.
 Even a higher clocked 5k86 would have a serious problem here.
 The results also show that the Intel Trion (results in a lighter colour) chipset gives all CPU a nice boost, but doesn’t fundamentally change the landscape.

 This might be the most representative test.
 A blend of scores captured when running a popular business productivity software like Word, AmiPro, CorelDRAW! and more.

-Pentium chips again lead the pack with Triton chipsets even extended the lead.
-Pentium Overdrive 83 performed also very well getting in front of the P75 in this test.
-Surprisingly, the chip I expect to perform strong- the 5k86 returned only an average performance has beaten slightly by the older 486-based 5×86 chip.
+Pentium chips lead the pack again with or without the help of Triton chipset.
+The Pentium Overdrive 83 performs also very well getting well in front of the P75 in this test.
+Surprisingly, the chip I expect to perform strong- the 5k86 returned only average performance and has been beaten slightly by the older 486-based 5×86 chip.
 NexGen chips suffered again losing even to 486 parts.